wso2-extensions/esb-connector-basecamp/docs/project.md

 https://github.com/basecamp/bc3-api/blob/master/sections/projects.md#update-a-project

-#### Sample configuration
+### Sample configuration

-Following is a sample proxy service that illustrates how to connect to Basecamp with the init operation and use the createProject operation.
+Following is a sample proxy service that illustrates how to connect to Basecamp with the init operation, and then use the createProject operation.
 The sample request for this proxy can be found in createProject sample request.
 You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>